openmsa/etsi-mec-app-test/README.md

 Latest publicly available drafts are available at https://docbox.etsi.org/isg/mec/open.

-**{- Disclaimer: The content of this repository is related to a DRAFT, i.e. a working document, of ETSI ISG MEC. -}** {-The content of the repository is provided for information only and is still under development.
-It may be updated, replaced, or removed at any time.
-Do not use as reference material. -}

 For more information on ETSI ISG Multi-access Edge Computing (MEC), visit https://www.etsi.org/technologies/multi-access-edge-computing.